-While there are significant matters, like transport, that are outside of local board decision making, local boards also have a role in representing the view of their communities on issues of local importance.
+Local boards also have a role in representing the view of their communities on issues of local importance.

 Higher inflation and the cost of borrowing money has pushed up the cost of providing these services.
 We will need to address these challenges in the local board plan, which means doing things differently and prioritising where we spend.